Giovani-Coelho/Prisma/README.md

 ## DataBase

-- For this project you need to create a database in your postgres.
+- For this aplication you need to create a database in your postgres.

 ### Environment Variables